Hero Image

 Sheep Shearing and Basic Care 101

-The University of California Hopland Research and Extension Center “Sheep Shearing and Basic Care 101” class will focus on hands-on shearing training in a small group setting (10-12 students), with additional lecture and discussion time to consider the many elements surrounding sheep handling, husbandry, flock health, running a mobile shearing service, ethical shearing, grazing for fuel reduction and climate beneficial ranching practices.
+This class will focus on hands-on shearing training in a small group setting (9 students), with additional lecture and discussion time to consider the many elements surrounding sheep handling, husbandry, flock health, running a mobile shearing service, ethical shearing, grazing for fuel reduction and climate beneficial ranching practices.

 This immersive week-long course will give you the skills and knowledge required to be able to confidently and efficiently shear sheep on your own.
 Using the gold standard New Zealand (AKA "Bowen") shearing method, you will be guided through each step with great care so that stress to the sheep--and to you--is limited as much as possible.

-Class size: Two separate classes, limited to 9 participants at each class.
+Class size: One class limited to 9 participants.

 Crutching, Wigging and Catch Pen Dynamics